 Overall, these headphones will provide you with a very expansive soundstage and amazing fidelity across the whole sound spectrum.

-Both headphones have the same goal in mind: monitoring and mixing headphones.
+Both headphones have the same goal in mind: monitoring and mixing headphones and no background noise canceling.

-They’ll be beneficial and fantastic if you can work with them in quiet environments with no background noise, but they might not deliver their full potential if you utilize them in noisy environments.
+They’ll be beneficial and fantastic if you can work with them in quiet environments with no ambient noise, but they might not deliver their full potential if you utilize them in noisy environments.
+Those are over ear headphones, don’t expect any kind of active noise canceling, that is basically what I want to say.

 Closing Words: Which One Is The Best?